NetGent: Agent-Based Automation of Network Application Workflows: Evaluation

 \smartparagraph{Diversity across applications.} A central goal of \sys{} is to keep user effort low while scaling to diverse applications.
 We hypothesize that prompt length serves as a proxy for user effort, while the lines of generated code reflect the automation complexity that would otherwise need to be implemented manually.
-We therefore measured the size of user prompts and the length of generated Python code across 50+ workflows spanning four domains: video-on-demand streaming, live video streaming, video conferencing, social media, and web scraping.
+We therefore measured the size of user prompts and the length of generated Python code across 50+ workflows spanning five domains: video-on-demand streaming, live video streaming, video conferencing, social media, and web scraping.
 Table~\ref{tab:token_costs} in the appendix provides the list of these applications, along with their evaluation based on code generation time, number of tokens used, and dollar cost.
 Each workflow requires only a 100–200 word prompt to generate code that spans hundreds of lines.
 This large expansion factor demonstrates that small, uniform specifications suffice to produce substantial executable workflows.
 Moreover, the same prompt structure generalizes across platforms within a category (e.g., Hulu and Disney+), showing that \sys{} is easily extensible to new applications with minimal effort.

-\smartparagraph{Efficiency and repeatability.} Having established diversity, we next examine efficiency and repeatability within a specific workflow.
+\smartparagraph{Efficiency and repeatability.} We next examine efficiency and repeatability within a specific workflow.
 The system leverages the compile–then–replay method to achieve repeatability by reusing stored concrete states, while caching reduces token usage by avoiding redundant LLM calls.

 We focus on the ESPN workflow, where user interactions include \texttt{login}, \texttt{select\_profile}, \texttt{playback} and other related actions.
 Running this workflow without any stored concrete NFA consumes 278k tokens per run, translating to \$0.098 at \$0.35 per million tokens\footnote{The total token cost is based on both input and output tokens, each typically charged at a different rate.
 For simplicity, we represent it here as the total number of tokens.}.
 Executing this workflow one million times without reusing a concrete NFA would cost roughly \$98,000 in LLM usage alone.
 By contrast, the compile–then–replay approach reuses stored states, eliminating per-run LLM costs and ensuring deterministic execution.
 This avoids redundant LLM and API calls, allowing a single generated workflow to be reused across multiple runs.